-This commentary was written at least ten years ago.
+This commentary was written more than ten years ago.
+Wouldn’t change a thing though!

 Victim of Love is a classic case of yet another in the long list of recordings that really comes alive when you Turn Up Your Volume.